 Common Causes of Foot Pain Explained by Milwaukee Foot Specialists

 Our Milwaukee foot doctors and foot surgeons treat many different ailments which cause bottom of foot pain, top of foot pain and side of foot pain, including arch pain and heel pain.
-There is a tremendous variety of conditions, each of which can be effectively treated by the foot specialists at Great Midwest Foot and Ankle.
+There is a tremendous variety of conditions, each of which can be effectively treated by the foot specialists at Great Midwest Foot and Ankle Centers.

 Our Milwaukee foot specialists treat many different causes of foot pain, including arch pain, heel pain, toe pain and ankle pain.
 See below for a partial list of foot pain problems we diagnose and treat: